Just Days After Opening, Black-Owned Juice Bar Burglarized In South Minneapolis

 Pierson says business will resume on Saturday.
 “I am strong,” she wrote.
 “Thank you for all your support.”

-After being long delayed by the COVID-19 pandemic, the Dripping Root had its grand store opening at the Hiawatha Avenue location on June 3.
+After being long delayed by the COVID-19 pandemic, the Dripping Root had its grand store opening at the 4002 Minnehaha Ave. location on June 3.

 The business, which Pierson started with a successful GoFundMe campaign, offers cold-pressed juices and other plant-based foods, such as smoothie bowls.